wickedcodeninja/CCO-Diagrams/README.md

     cat test/parser/test10.diag | stack exec parse-tdiag | stack exec tc-tdiag | stack exec tdiag2picture | stack exec pp-picture | pdflatex

 # Testing
-To run the test suite use the following command:
+To run the unit tests use the following command:

     make -f stack-makefile test

+More test/examples can be found in `test/parser/`.
+To generate `pdf` files for all files in the before mentioned directory run `./run_parser_tests.sh`.

 # Functionality